Skip to content

 return graph

-Returns the set of edges given by the intersection of circles of a given radius.
+Returns the set of edges whose distance is at most the given radius.

 Parameters: